Charitable IRA Rollover

 - Transfers must be made directly from a traditional IRA account by your IRA administrator to Plan International USA.
 Funds that are withdrawn by you and then contributed do NOT qualify.
 Gifts from 401k, 403b, SEP and other plans do not qualify.

 - Your IRA administrator may make the check payable to Plan International USA and mail the check to you.
-But the check must be postmarked by January 31, 2012 for 2012 gifts OR December 31, 2013 for 2013 gifts.
+But the check must be postmarked by December 31, 2013 for 2013 gifts.

 - Gifts must be outright.
 Distributions to donor-advised funds or life-income arrangements such as charitable remainder trusts and charitable gift annuities are not allowed.